 Trim Healthy Mama: Is It a Cult?

-THM itself is a wee bit culty.
-The many rules, the talk of foods being “naughty” or “cheat” meals, the intimations that fat is sinful, the shame felt by people who leave it – it’s all very legalistic in tone.
+However, THM shares some features of a high-control group.
+The many rules, the exclusive jargon, the moralistic talk of foods being “naughty” or “cheat” meals, the intimations that fatness is sinful, the shame felt by people who leave it – it’s legalistic in tone.

-The first THM rule book was SO out and out culty, the sisters wrote another without all the fundie stuff.
+The first THM rule book was extreme.
+The sisters wrote another without all the fundamentalist stuff.
 Check out the Amazon reviews to see what I mean.
 Honorable mention for off-the-charts cringe: The section called “Semen- Gotta Love It!“.
-Look ladies, I have 7 babies and am no prude, but that brought up a mental image I didn’t need to have about your “husbandly owner”.
+I’ve had 7 babies and I’m no prude, but that brought up a mental image I didn’t need to have about your “husbandly owner”.
 And no dear reader, I’m not making this stuff up.

 Did you know that if you wear rose-colored glasses, you can’t see red flags?